ISTANBUL

 Just opposite stands the Blue Mosque (Sultan Ahmed Mosque), with its six minarets and cascading domes, still active and radiant with Iznik tilework in 20,000 shades of blue.
 And a short walk away is the underground Basilica Cistern, eerie and beautiful, where stone Medusa heads hold up forgotten columns in water once used to supply the imperial palace.

-This triangle — Hagia Sophia, the Blue Mosque, and the Cistern — forms the sacred and imperial heart of the old city, but don’t miss the Süleymaniye Mosque either, a hilltop wonder built by Sinan, the master architect of the Ottoman golden age.
+And don’t miss the Süleymaniye Mosque either, a hilltop wonder built by Sinan, the master architect of the Ottoman golden age.

 Bazaars, Neighbourhoods, & the Soul of Istanbul